vladcuevas/ladimi-cicd/README.md

     ALLOWED_HOSTS = ['anything-xyz.elasticbeanstalk.com', 'ladimi.com']
     ```

+    _If a domain is owned, then it would be easier to just set the allowed host to that domain, like in the above example_
 11. Deploy to EB with the new changes.
 This command will be used for any updates to the application.

     ```powershell